Charleston, West Virginia Emergency Room Malpractice Attorney

 Complimentary Consultation with West Virginia Emergency Room Malpractice Lawyer, No Fees Unless We Win Your Case:

 If you entered an emergency room for treatment but your condition was misdiagnosed, or if you were mistreated or in any way not provided with proper medical care leading to an illness or injury, compensation may be available in a medical malpractice claim.
 Emergency rooms must treat patients in accordance with accepted medical standards of care.
 Deviation from these standards may give rise to a malpractice claim.
-Tiano O’Dell has been representing clients for more than twenty years and in fact have been recognized for their professionalism and client dedication.
+Tiano O’Dell, PLLC has been representing clients for more than twenty years and in fact have been recognized for their professionalism and client dedication.
 They were name as Top 100 Trial Lawyers by the esteemed American Trial Lawyers Association and have been designated as West Virginia Super Lawyers.
 They will give your case the meticulous attention to detail that it deserves as compensation is pursued.
 There are no fees unless your case is settled or won at trial.
-To schedule your free case review, contact Tiano O’Dell at 304-720-6700.
+To schedule your free case review, contact Tiano O’Dell, PLLC at (304) 720-6700.